Styyx1/Nocturnia-Readme/README.md

 ### Game Folder

 Nocturnia uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
 All the files that you need to run the list are in a folder called “Game Root”.
-You don’t need to copy anything at all.

 ***
 ## Playing the List